WonderCoderrr/face-recognition/README.md

 ```

 The processed video with face detection annotations and the face data JSON file will be saved in the specified output paths.

+## Pre-Trained Model License

+The pre-trained model `haarcascade_frontalface_default.xml` used in this project is provided by OpenCV.
+Please refer to the [OpenCV GitHub repository](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml) for the license information.

+For the most accurate and up-to-date information regarding the license, refer directly to the LICENSE file in the OpenCV repository.